nathanielkhuana/CheckPhoneSize/README.md

 # CheckPhoneSize
-Comparison check phone free size method.
+Comparison check phone free size method

 Some of the devices that have been tested: